 This website is dedicated to the Hungarian born stamp dealers Béla, Géza, Eugen and Frank Szekula.

-Géza Szekula, born on February 17, 1886 in Szeged, is probably the least known of the four.
+Géza Szekula (1886–1946), born on February 17, 1886 in Szeged, is probably the least known of the four.

-From 1905 to 1912 he lived in Geneva.
+From 1903 to 1904 he lived at Béla’s place, the Villa Philatélie, in Geneva.

-In May 1913 he started his own “Briefmarken-Grosshandlung” (= stamp wholesale business) “Géza Szekula” in Lucerne at Alpenstrasse 3.
+In early 1913 he returned with Béla to Switzerland, and in May of that year he started his own Briefmarken-Grosshandlung (= stamp wholesale business) Géza Szekula in Lucerne at Alpenstrasse 3.

 On March 2, 1914 he married Elisabeth Rudolfine Gusenbauer in Lucerne.

 On August 26, 1918 Géza became a naturalized Swiss citizen of Geuensee.